ERP for Commerce

 SAP POS - also for SAP Business One

-As a fully integrated business software, SAP Business One has always been of interest to retailers.
-Alone on...
+As fully integrated business software, SAP Business One has of course always been of interest to retailers.
+On the ...

 Webshops for SAP Business One

-For a long time, webshops have played a rather outsider role for SAP Business One.
-There was an SAP offering that was never available for ...
+For a long time, web shops played a rather outsider role for SAP Business One.
+There was an offer from SAP that was never ...